nateinaction/wp-morphext/README.md

 # WP Morphext

 ## About
-WP Morphext is a WordPress Plugin which creates a shortcode for easy access to the Morphext text manipulation library.
+WP Morphext is a WordPress Plugin which creates a shortcode for easy access to the Morphext text animation library.

 ## Usage
 1. Install the WP Morphext plugin.